filecoin-project/lotus/documentation/en/faqs.md

 Then, install Lotus afresh by following the instructions found [here](https://docs.lotu.sh/en+getting-started).

+### Can I configure where the node's config and data goes?

+Yes!
+The `LOTUS_PATH` variable sets the path for where the Lotus node's data is written.
+The `LOTUS_MINER_PATH` variable does the same for miner-specific information.

 ## Interacting with a Lotus Node

 ### How can I communicate with a Lotus Node?